Last Updated: 25th July 2020

 - Adult (18+) wristbands will not be issued to anyone who cannot prove that they are aged 18 or over with Accepted Identification.

 - The festival will operate a Challenge 25 policy at any stall or outlet where age-restricted products, such as alcohol, are available.
 As such, any person whom staff consider to be aged 25 or under will be asked to prove that they meet the relevant age restriction with a form of Accepted Identification.
+Where they are unable to do so they will not be served.

 Security And Eviction